2iStudio/PhotoMover/README.md

 Then, I'm beginner of programing and not good English speaker.

-So, when you notice the bug, not good english or anything, please let me it on twitter(@2iStudio048)
+So, when you notice the bug, not good English or anything, please let me it on twitter(@2iStudio048)